pollen-robotics/reachy-2021-docs/content/VR/use-teleop/best-practice/index.md

 {{< warning icon="👉🏾" text="This page contains really important information about the use of the teleoperation app. <b>Please make sure you read it carefully before teleoperating Reachy.</b>" >}}

-## Ideal use of teleoperation
 The teleoperation application use has nothing complicated, but you need to respect a few guidelines to avoid damaging the robot when using it.
 This page goes through the main elements you need to keep in mind while teleoperating Reachy.
 The guidelines are not exhaustive, but should help you start safely using teleoperation.

+## Ideal use of teleoperation

 The ideal position to start teleoperation may depend on the surrounding of Reachy.
-Nevertheless, if the robot environment is compatible with, we advise to start with the elbows at 90 degrees, lightly away from the torso.
+Nevertheless, if the robot environment is compatible with it, we advise to start with the elbows at 90 degrees, lightly away from the torso.

 <img src="idealPosFace.jpg" alt="ideal position face" width="40%"/>
 <img src="idealPosProf.jpg" alt="ideal position side" width="40%"/>

 <br />
-Follow all the below elements to teleoperate Reachy in the best conditions!
 Here is a video of movements and positions that are visually suitable for teleoperation:

 <video controls="controls" width="80%" autoplay loop>